 However, requests that relate to types of information that are often requested and present no new or difficult issues are ruled on as quickly as possible.
 For those situations, the ORD issues a shortened or memorandum ruling.
 Memorandum rulings allow the ORD to issue a ruling quickly—usually within 10 or 20 days.

 Memorandum rulings identify as concisely as possible the ruling requested, the documents at issue, and the ruling as to the availability of the information.
 These rulings allow for a more efficient use of administrative resources.

-Letter rulings are limited to the particular records at issue in a request and limited to the facts as presented to us; therefore, a ruling must not be relied upon as a previous determination regarding any other records or any other circumstances.
+Letter rulings are limited to the submitted records at issue in a request and limited to the facts presented to us.
+A governmental body cannot rely upon a memorandum ruling as a previous determination regarding any other records or circumstances.

 A governmental body, the requestor, or any other person with questions or comments about a ruling may contact our office.
 Although there is no statutory deadline for contacting us, the attorney general prefers to receive any comments within 10 calendar days of the date of this ruling.